pgEdge/pgedge-helm/docs/usage/backups.md

 ## Backups via Barman Cloud CNPG-I plugin

-You can follow these steps to setup scheduled backups to an S3 bucket using the Barman Cloud CNPG-I plugin.
+You can follow these steps to setup scheduled backups to an AWS S3 bucket using the Barman Cloud CNPG-I plugin.

+!!! note
+    The Barman Cloud CNPG-I plugin supports additional ObjectStore providers, including Microsoft Azure Blob Storage, Google Cloud Storage, and additional S3-compatible services such as MinIO, Linode Object Storage, and Digital Ocean Spaces.

+    For more information, refer to the [Barman Cloud CNPG-I plugin documentation](https://cloudnative-pg.io/plugin-barman-cloud/docs/object_stores/).

 1. Install the Barman Cloud CNPG-I plugin